4rft5/WMP12-VLC-Skin/README.md

 ## "Features"

-The term "features" is more ironic than actual features.
+The term "features" is more irony than actual features.
 Because of the aforementioned lack of modern amenities in the editor, some things had to be bodged to work, such as the mini-player and the volume for the mini-player.
 I tried my best to implement them, however they're not perfect.

 * To access the mini-player, use the icon next to the full screen icon.